amitrke/courtres/README.md

 * Checked in members can reserve the court using their smartphone or the facility admin can reserve court for them
 * After 20 mins ( or whatever time set for the facility) the system puts the members back into the queue for reservation.
 * The system logs out all members at the end of day, and they can't reserve the court using smartphone until then are checked in by the facility again.
+* Every court can be configured for time slots, and the system maintains a court reservation queue.

 There is a free OpenShift cloud hosted instance of this project, So you don't even have to worry about deployment.